mrunalbrahmbhatt/Sitecore.SharedModule.Updater/README.md

 Case covered:
 --------------
+* Copy
+* Clone
+* Duplicate
-Copy, Clone, Duplicate, Add from template, Item from branch.
+* Add from template or Item from branch.

 Inspired By:
 -------------